- Program Overview

 Manufacturer Suggested Retail Price (MSRP)

-If the fee schedule states "Code is Manually Priced", reimbursement is the lower of (MSRP less 16.69%) or the provider's U&C.
+Effective July 1, 2021, if the fee schedule states "Code is Manually Priced", reimbursement is the lower of (MSRP less 16.69%) or the provider's U&C.

 - The provider must keep a copy of the item's invoice and documented MSRP.